wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 ## Functions

-Synapse Expressions support a wide range of functions essential in integration use cases.
+Synapse Expressions support a wide range of functions that are essential for integration use cases.

 ### String functions